certified translation

 certified translation explained

 The documents like death certificates, academic records, personal documents, marriage certificates, and even immigration documents require legal translation.
-Your legal translation has to be in English translation because it is the only language that all the government bodies can comprehend for official purposes.
+Your legal translation must be in English because it is the only language that all government bodies can comprehend for official purposes.

 Difference between Notarized and Certified Translations

-Some people find it hard to spot the difference between notarized and certified translation.
-When they are asked to provide official documents in translation, they may get lost in figuring out which is the one they exactly need.
-The main difference between both of them is that the certified translation aims to show that the document is translated correctly, while notarized translation simply proves that translation copy is true and caters to law.
+Some people find it hard to spot differences between notarized and certified translations.
+When asked to provide official documents in translation, they may get lost in figuring out which one they need.
+The main difference is that the certified translation aims to show that the document is translated correctly.
+In contrast, the notarized translation proves the translation copy is true and adheres to the law.

-First of all, notarized and certified translations differ as per requirement.
-Certified USCIS translation services are necessary when you plan to get USCIS document acceptance.
-For this purpose, you do not need a notarized translation.
+First, notarized and certified translations differ according to requirements.
+Certified USCIS translation services are necessary to get USCIS document acceptance, but you do not need a notarized translation.

-Whereas, notarized translation is common for educational and similar documents.
-Only legal translations can be notarized, attested, & legalized from the notary public of UAE, Ministry of Justice of UAE.
-The oath of a notary public is very essential in the whole process.
+While notarized translation is common for educational and similar documents, only legal translations can be notarized, attested, and legalized by the notary public of the UAE, Ministry of Justice of UAE.
+The oath of a notary public is essential in the whole process.

 Moreover, a certified translator is more vigilant in checking the working of your documents.
-They carefully compare the final and source document to make sure that everything is correct.
-When the translation is notarized, the specialist does not translate your document but he briefly compares it to the original one and puts a stamp.
-The point here is not to check out the quality but to show that the documents can be used in official agencies.
+They carefully compare the final and source documents to ensure everything is correct.
+When the translation is notarized, the specialist does not translate your document but briefly compares it to the original one and puts a stamp.
+The point here is not to check the quality but to show that the documents can be used in official agencies.

 Certified Translation Explained with Checklist

-Now that you know about the certified translation, you will need them at some point in your life.
-The requirements in the formal procedure can vary depending upon the country you live in.
-Most countries have official bodies that are responsible for regulating these sworn translations.
+Now that you know about certified translations, you will need them at some point.
+The requirements in the formal procedure can vary depending on your country.
+Most countries have official bodies responsible for regulating these sworn translations.
 In the UK, there is no particular authority that serves this purpose.

-Instead, a professional translator or a translation company may self-certify their official translation per the official government guidelines.
-For the legal translation process, a checklist consisting of nine steps is important.
-If you are following this checklist to translate all the content, there will be no hassle for you later on.
+Instead, a professional translator or a translation company may self-certify their official translation per government guidelines.
+A checklist consisting of nine steps is important for the legal translation process.
+If you follow this checklist to translate all the content, there will be no hassle for you later.
 These include:

 Selecting a translator

-The first step that you need to do to get your translation is to look for an agency or a professional translator who can provide an accurate translation.
-It is the most essential step because it all depends on your translator how your translation comes out.
+The first step in getting your translation is to look for an agency or a professional translator to provide an accurate translation.
+This is the most essential step because it depends on your translator and how your translation comes out.
 Before selecting one, check their background information, profile, and experience.
 It is better to choose the one who is an expert in your target language.

 explanation certificate translation